Radiant Logistics, Inc. (RLGT) CEO Bohn Crain on Q1 2021 Results - Earnings Call Transcript

 Bohn Crain

 Exactly; I'm learning, I'm learning.
-So I guess I'll start -- we'll start north and work our way south.
-So, and in Canada, they really have held up very well through the -- kind of the cycle in it's entirety, through a combination of the industry verticals that they serve and how they've been able to continue to perform and grow our bundling strategy of bundling -- kind of value-added warehousing service with our core transportation service offering has really served us well in Canada, and that group continues to do very, very well.
-As we alluded to in some of our prepared comments, and I think as you're keenly aware from all the time news span [ph] in the transportation sector; capacity has been extraordinarily tight.
-As of late, it really started on the West Coast, but it slowly been kind of extending across the balance of the U.S. So capacity has been very, very tight and Clipper has been a beneficiary of that.
+So, I guess I'll start -- we'll start north and work our way south.
+So, in Canada, they really have held up very well through the -- kind of the cycle in it's entirety through a combination of the industry verticals that they serve and how they've been able to continue to perform and grow our bundling strategy of bundling -- kind of value-added warehousing service with our core transportation service offering has really served us well in Canada, and that group continues to do very, very well.
+As we alluded to in some of our prepared comments, and I think as you're keenly aware from all the time you spent in the transportation sector; capacity has been extraordinarily tight.
+As of late, it really started on the West Coast, but it’s slowly been kind of extending across the balance of the U.S. So, capacity has been very, very tight and Clipper has been a beneficiary of that.

-So more recently, they've really begun to hit their stride with intermodal, picking up the feel [ph]; remember, certainly there was a time when markets were soft, the asset-based carriers got very aggressive with their pricing, effectively took freight that will they wouldn't normally take that impacted Clipper negatively as capacity has tightened intermodal and trucks have gotten more disciplined in their pricing, and so freight volumes and customers that historically we would have served Clipper are coming back to us.
-And so we're seeing that on that side.
+So, more recently, they've really begun to hit their stride with intermodal, picking up, if you remember, certainly there was a time when markets were soft, the asset-based carriers got very aggressive with their pricing, effectively took freight that they wouldn't normally take that impacted Clipper negatively as capacity has tightened, intermodal and trucks have gotten more disciplined in their pricing, and so freight volumes and customers that historically would have served Clipper are coming back to us.
+And so, we're seeing that on that side.

-Forwarding [ph], which is obviously is the biggest piece of the business, there are certainly a handful of verticals that continue to be negatively impacted, cruise line, retail store fixturing tradeshow, you know, it will be some of the last return.
-But many of the other sectors which we participate -- always participated in but in more meaningfully ways more recently, whether it be PPE or life sciences or other time critical activities have been doing well in this environment.
+Forwarding [ph], which is obviously is the biggest piece of the business, there are certainly a handful of verticals that continue to be negatively impacted, cruise line, retail store, fixturing tradeshow, you know, it will be some of the last to return, but many of the other sectors which we participate -- always participated in but in more meaningful ways more recently, whether it be PPE or life sciences or other time-critical activities have been doing well in this environment.
 So that kind of gives you -- I guess, a general kind of overview in terms of kind of getting down into the nitty-gritty of how we would think about modeling the upcoming quarters.

-I'll turn the microphone over to Todd, and encourage him to be conservative.
+I'll turn the microphone over to Todd and encourage him to be conservative.

 Todd Macomber

 Thanks.
 All right, so as we look at OpEx, I mean -- I mean, things are definitely coming back.
 I would expect as a percentage of revenue, it's going to be similar to what we're seeing in the current quarter.
 It's going to improve as a percent as we continue to onboard new stations.
 And if you remember, we bought it -- brought in a couple of stations in February; so, that ends up manifesting itself in a different area.
-Personnel costs are going to be much closer to what I would say was Q3; we did a lot of cost cuts and kind of management of that in Q4 and it also impacted a little bit of Q1, but I would anticipate that the personnel costs are going to be much more similar to what it was in Q3, pre-COVID.
+Personnel costs are going to be much closer to what I would say was Q3.
+We did a lot of cost cuts and kind of management of that in Q4, and it also impacted a little bit of Q1, but I would anticipate that the personnel costs are going to be much more similar to what it was in Q3, pre-COVID.

 SG&A…